howehh/SteamBot/README.md

 # Use responsibly, this is intended to ward off annoying friends who won't stop messaging you

 1. Install node.js
+2. `npm install` to install node modules
-2. Edit config.json with steam account name, password, the pastebin containing all the messages, and the steam ID of the user to spam
+3. Edit config.json with steam account name, password, the pastebin containing all the messages, and the steam ID of the user to spam
-3. Run the bot with `node index.js`
+4. Run the bot with `node index.js`

 To update the bot with more messages, update the pastebin and restart bot.